2003 invasion of Iraq: War crimes and allegations

 Also on 23 March, a British Army engineering unit made a wrong turn near the town of Az Zubayr, which was still held by Iraqi forces.
 The unit was ambushed and Sapper Luke Allsopp and Staff Sergeant Simon Cullingworth became separated from the rest.
 Both were captured and executed by Iraqi irregular forces.
 In 2006, a video of Allsopp lying on the ground surrounded by Iraqi irregular forces was discovered.

 During the Battle of Nasiriyah, Iraqi irregulars feigned surrender to approach an American unit securing a bridge.
 After getting close to the soldiers, the Iraqis suddenly opened fire, killing 10 soldiers and wounding 40.
 In response, American forces reinforced security procedures for dealing with prisoners of war.

 Marine Sergeant Fernando Padilla-Ramirez was reported missing from his supply unit after an ambush north of Nasiriyah on 28 March.
 His body was later dragged through the streets of Ash-Shatrah and hung in the town square, and later taken down and buried by sympathetic locals.
 The corpse was discovered by U.S. forces on 10 April.

+On 20 March 2023, on the 20th anniversary of the invasion, Amnesty International released a report calling for accountability and reparations for human rights violations perpetrated by the US-led coalition during the invasion and subsequent occupation between 2003 and 2011.
+They cited violations of international humanitarian law including secret prisons, torture and other cruel treatment of detainees, indiscriminate attacks that killed and injured civilians, and forced disappearances.
+The report stated that both President Bush and former Defense Secretary Donald Rumsfeld had publicly confessed to involvement in secret detentions and faced no criminal accountability.
+The report also noted that despite the conclusions of the International Criminal Court in 2020 that British forces had committed war crimes in Iraq, including deliberate killings, rape and torture, no senior British officials have been held criminally accountable.